rexkoh425/tp/docs/UserGuide.md

 `Customer , Transaction and Car` data will be saved on their respective files under `data` directory.

-`IMPORTANT NOTE : `
+### `IMPORTANT NOTE / DISCLAIMER: `

-1. `All wrongly formatted files would not be inputted.`
+<b>The file saving feature does not include the functionality of being able to add data by editing the text file.
-2. `Any additional data added will be up to the user to ensure it is the right format`
+Please add data via the command line.</b>

 Filenames :